car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

 ### ...findable?

-- [ ] Create URL and navigation per the user mental model (and with SEO in mind)
+- [ ] Create URL and navigation per the user mental model
+- [ ] Bake SEO into everything
 - [ ] Create static entrance content
 - [ ] Cross link as necessary from other locations per the user mental model